-If you read on a digital device you’ve probably searched through the free books category and found books in the public domain.
-There are many classic pieces of literature teachers and students can download to read for free on their smartphone or tablet.
+If you read on a digital device you’ve probably searched through the free books category.
+You might have found books in the public domain.
+There are many classic pieces of literature available.
+Teachers and students can download to read for free on their smartphone or tablet.
 Started over 10 years ago, LibriVox is a fantastic online resource for free audio books – letting users everywhere search and download audio files of classics.

 LibriVox uses volunteers to record passages of books that are already available in the public domain.
 They host a website where all of the audio files are ready to download.
-These free audio books can be opened on different devices – the same way you would play a music file to listen to a song on your smartphone or tablet.
+These free audio books can open up on different devices – the same way you would play a music file to listen to a song on your smartphone or tablet.